pinterest/ktlint/README.md

 - Newline at the end of each file (not enabled by default, but recommended)
 (set `insert_final_newline=true` in .editorconfig to enable (see [EditorConfig](#editorconfig) section for more)).

+## Experimental rules
+New rules or rules that conflict with Jetbrains/Android Studio formatting will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled by passing the `--experimental` flag to `ktlint`.

+- Indentation formatting

 ## EditorConfig

 ktlint recognizes the following [.editorconfig](http://editorconfig.org/) properties (provided they are specified under `[*.{kt,kts}]`):